R3Conclave/conclave-core-sdk/docs/docs/tutorial.md

 is plenty sufficient and allows you to debug into enclave calls as well.
 Compiling a real enclave is only needed for integration testing against the embedded JVM, or real deployment.

-Secondly, when building enclaves using the `graalvm_native_image` runtime, Conclave internally uses the C++ compiler gcc.
+Secondly, when building enclaves Conclave internally uses the C++ compiler gcc.
 This is automatically installed when building on Windows and macOS but on Linux you need to make sure you have installed gcc yourself.
 If your build system uses the aptitude package manager then you can install everything you need with this command: